 If you look at the distribution of your inbound volume over the course of all seven days, you may be surprised.
 If volume were to be evenly distributed, for example, then Saturday and Sunday would comprise 29% of your total inquiries.
 That’s a lot of conversations to leave unattended.

 However, it’s likely that your volume isn’t perfectly dispersed across all seven days of the week.
 Your business may see a dip over the weekend, or it could see a peak.
-In fact, Sunday is the second most popular day for e-commerce shopping, likely producing a spike in inbound volume for some teams.
-There may be other reasons for weekend volume, like having a billing cycle that runs in a way such that important dates often land on Saturdays.

 The only way to know is to look into your data.
 Ash Rhodes used data to get buy-in for adding a new shift in his role as Director of Customer Support at vidIQ: “I could immediately tell that there was trouble with there being no weekend support.
 But you need hard numbers.”